 Where to Stay in San Mateo – La Casona De Las Meninas

 Each unit has a dining area, kitchenette, lounge, and all the usuals.
-They even have free bikes, so that you can explore with ease!
+They even have free bikes so that you can explore with ease.

-Check out the rooms at La Casona De Las Meninas here!
+Check out the rooms at La Casona De Las Meninas here.

 5. Malaga

 The legendary artist, Pablo Picasso, was born right here.
 So, if you’re an art enthusiast, this city will be like a dream come true – it is one of the best cities to visit in Spain.
 The house he was born and grew up in is now a charming little museum of his life and works.
-You’ll also see marks of Picasso in the city, like a statue of him sitting on the bench, where you can sit right alongside him!
+You’ll also see marks of Picasso in the city, like a statue of him sitting on the bench, where you can sit right alongside him.

 Top Attraction – What to Visit

-You can find a guided tour of the Alcazaba and the Roman Theatre here!
+You can find a guided tour of the Alcazaba and the Roman Theatre here.

-Check out the rooms at Villa Malaga!
+Check out the rooms at Hotel Palacete de Alamos

-5. Avila
+6. Avila

 Famous for its 11th-century walls, Avila is one-of-a-kind.
 The capital of its province, this small city sits atop the hill, looking out over the wild landscape and farmlands.

-The walls are in incredibly good condition, and you can walk along the ramparts in many sections, overlooking Avila and its surrounds.
+The walls are in incredibly good condition, and you can walk along the ramparts in many sections, overlooking Avila and its surroundings.
 It truly feels like you’re strolling along in a storybook, and the birds are about to start singing in tune with you.

 The city also has a lovely medieval monastery, a 17th-century convent, and one of the most beautiful Roman cathedrals in Spain.
 Religion has played a huge role in the structure of Avila, and you can see marks of it everywhere.
 The locals, too, are mostly Roman Catholic.